-Healthcare facilities are under increased pressure to ensure consistent and reliable temperature control for the storage of refrigerated medications, vaccines, reagents, and/or patient samples.
-The implications of refrigeration used in clinical applications either going out of range or failing are significant.
-Improper cold storage may:
+Healthcare facilities are under increased pressure to ensure consistent and reliable refrigeration for the storage of temperature sensitive medications, vaccines, reagents, and patient samples.
+There are significant implications when a refrigerator used for clinical applications fails to provide a safe storage environment.

-- Negatively affect patient safety and delivery of care due to the administration of damaged or ineffective therapies, including vaccines, medications, or blood products
+- Negatively affect patient safety and delivery of care due to the administration of damaged or ineffective therapies

 - Cause financial loss due to expensive, compromised products requiring disposal